We value the desire to learn from each other,

 D さん

-I have been studying Japanese with this group for a year and a half now since December 2022.
-Here I have met very kind volunteers and classmates who have had the same experiences as me.
+I started learning Japanese in this group in December 2022, so it's been a year and a half now.
+Here, I've met very kind volunteers and classmates who have had similar experiences to mine.

-In class, we think about the difficulties you've encountered while learning Japanese and the topics you want to talk about, and then we discuss those topics.
-When you come across a word you don't understand or use incorrectly, a volunteer will introduce the word and teach you other ways to use it.
+In class, we'll think together about the difficulties you face while learning Japanese and topics you'd like to discuss, and then we'll have a discussion about those topics.
+If you come across any unfamiliar or incorrect words, volunteers will introduce the words and teach you other ways to use them.
 They will also carefully explain grammar that is difficult for foreigners.

-What really touched me was that when the volunteers found out I was pregnant, they told me about the procedures I needed to follow after pregnancy and provided me with relevant websites in Chinese.
-They also taught me a lot of the terminology used for pregnancy tests.
-They cared for me like a friend, and were a great support to me as I had just arrived in Japan.
-I am truly grateful.
+What touched me the most was that when the volunteers found out I was pregnant, they told me about the necessary procedures after pregnancy and provided me with relevant websites in Chinese.
+They also taught me many terms used in prenatal examinations.
+They cared for me like a friend, and it was a great support to me as I had just arrived in Japan.
+I am truly grateful from the bottom of my heart.

-After class, the volunteers summarize and share the words and sentences that were discussed in class, which is very helpful for review.
-Over the past year and a half, I have learned honorific language for work, expressions for everyday life, and even the differences between Kanto and Kansai Japanese.
-It's really interesting, and I'm very grateful for this learning opportunity.
+After class, the volunteers summarize and share the words and sentences we discussed, which is incredibly helpful for review.
+Over the past year and a half, I've learned about polite language used in the workplace, everyday expressions, and even the differences between Kanto and Kansai dialects of Japanese.
+It's truly fascinating, and I'm very grateful for these learning opportunities.

 We started supporting Japanese language students in December 2022, and have now completed a year and a half.
 Where I am, I am a very kind hearted person, and I am a similar student.
 In the classroom, we have a difficult time learning Japanese language.
 If you don't want to know about this, please use the following instructions.
 When foreigners come to Japan, we learn how to speak the language, and other people's comfort level is solved.

-When I become pregnant, the person who wishes to give me the instructions I need after I become pregnant, the explanation is the same as the Chinese mailbox, and the language for the pregnancy is taught.
+When I become pregnant, the person who wishes to give me the instructions that I need after I become pregnant, the explanation is the same as the Chinese mailbox, and the language used for the pregnancy is more than one.
 Other images of my friend, my heart, and the fact that I came from Japan, and this is a huge support.
-My deepest gratitude to all the others.
+My deepest gratitude to you all.

 After the lesson, the old teachers' association will be organized and the reading section will be used to read the Japanese haiku.
 I've been here for a year and a half now, and I've been working on this language for a while now, and I've used it in everyday life, so I understand that it's different from the Japanese language in the East and the West.
 It's really interesting, and I'm very grateful for this opportunity to learn.